Trust as infrastructure

 70%

-Of design-partner users said Timeline made them more willing to consolidate into the workbench
+of design-partner users said Timeline made them more willing to consolidate into the workbench

 85%

-Of that group open to agentic AI when Timeline made the reasoning inspectable
+of that group open to agentic AI when Timeline made the reasoning inspectable

 Adopted as standards by other Zuora product teams